edev/sira/README.md

 Sira is only tested on Linux with 64-bit x86 CPUs.
 It might work on other Unix-like systems such as MacOS and BSD, and it might work on other architectures like 64-bit Arm, but these are untested.
 It absolutely **will not** work on Windows.

 Since Sira is written in Rust and compiled to binary, it absolutely **will not** manage systems that are binary-incompatible with the control node.
 For instance, an x86 control node will not manage Arm nodes.

+## Project status

+Sira is a personal project.
+This means that I invest time in Sira at my sole discretion.
+I offer no commitments or assurances of any kind.
+Like most people, I am a human being with bills to pay and a life outside of software.

+If you have a professional interest in Sira and you want to hire me to develop and maintain it, please feel free to get in touch!
+Of course, the license also permits you to fork it and develop it privately, if you prefer.

+If community interest develops around Sira, I am open to the possibility of evolving the project into a collaborative, community effort.

+**Sira is experimental!** The core of Sira is fully functional and well-documented.
+You can write manifest and task files, with or without cryptographic signatures, and they will execute fully and correctly.
+Outside of the core, some basic features, such as the UI, are not complete.
+Other planned features, such as the auto-update system, are not yet implemented on any level whatsoever.
+Additionally, breaking changes may occur at any time, as Sira has not yet reached its 0.1 release.

 ## License